what is a shipping and receiving clerk?

 -

-how do I find a job as a shipping and receiving clerk?
+how do I apply for a shipping and receiving clerk job?